babelouest/ulfius/API.md

 Likewise, the websocket extension is specific to your application, you can specify a list of websocket extension separated by a semicolon (`;`).

 If no protocol match your list, the connection will be closed by the framework and will return an error 400 to the client.
-If you set a `NULL` value for the protocol or the extension, Ulfius will accept any protocols and/or extension sent by the client.
+If you set a `NULL` value for the protocol and/or the extension, Ulfius will accept any protocols and/or extension sent by the client.

-This behavior is the same with websocket extension check.

 3 callback functions are available for the websocket implementation: